OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * It is not possible to rename entities.

-* The external database must communicate with Service Center, otherwise it’s not possible to use Integration Builder.
+*  The OutSystems platform front-end servers must be able to communicate with the external database, otherwise Service Center can’t test the connection.

 <div class="info" markdown="1">